zalando/restful-api-guidelines/compatibility/Compatibility.md

 The below guideline rules for service providers and consumers enable us (having Postel’s Law in mind) to make compatible changes without versioning.

-**Hint:** Please note that the compatibility guarantees are for the on-the-wire format, i.e. they ensure that consumers relying on the old API definition will work with servers which already implement a newer API definition, assuming both API designers and client and server implementors adhere to the following rules.
+**Hint:** Please note that the compatibility guarantees are for the "on the wire" format.

-Hence, binary or source compatibility of code generated from an API definition is not covered by these rules.
+Binary or source compatibility of code generated from an API definition is not covered by these rules.
 If client implementations update their generation process to a new version of the API definition, it has to be expected that code changes are necessary.